fbpx

 Arizona State University masters in psychology

-Psychology was introduced as one of Arizona State University’s earliest disciplines and was the first psychology department in the United States to start a program that would specialize in behavioral research, theory, and applications.
-The psychology master’s degree at ASU is in Applied Behavioral Analysis (ABA) and is the only known classroom-based masters program at a Research I University to provide a BACB-approved curriculum for certification plus more than 1500 supervised practicum hours required for state licensing in Arizona.
-As students are finishing up their degree there is a final presentation of each students’ year-long Capstone Projects at a region-wide career event to celebrate the program’s rising graduates.
+Arizona State University introduced psychology as one of its earliest disciplines and was the first in the U.S. to specialize in behavioral research, theory, and applications.
+ASU offers a master’s degree in Applied Behavioral Analysis (ABA), the only classroom-based program at a Research I University that provides a BACB-approved curriculum for certification, along with over 1,500 supervised practicum hours required for state licensing in Arizona.
+The program culminates in a final presentation of students’ year-long Capstone Projects at a region-wide career event.

 School Overview